pa2si/tortuga-storytelling/README.md

-v 1.0.29
+v 1.0.30

 What's new:

-- copy event btn text mix up fixed. back to first correction
+- more info button on event card (Event.jsx) is now hardcoded depending on the lang

 Done: